Author: Josh Adams

 According to Experian, though, phishing is old news.
 They’re still confident that it will remain a prevalent and successful way for criminals to gain access to your details, but there’s a new tactic on the block that’s just starting to become more popular: Smishing.

-Smishing is very similar to phishing, in that it’s someone trying to get you to click a dodgy link and enter your information into a fake site.
-The main difference is that phishing is sent via e-mail but smishing is sent via SMS – a text message to your phone.
+A Smishing attack is very similar to phishing, in that it’s someone trying to get you to click a dodgy link and enter your information into a fake site.
+The main difference is that phishing is sent via e-mail but a smishing attack is sent via SMS – a text message to your phone.
 This makes it very difficult to detect for many reasons, for example people aren’t expecting spam text messages anywhere near as much as they’re expecting spam e-mails, so we are generally a lot more trusting of text messages.
 A further reason is that it’s very easy for anybody to send a text purporting to be from anyone else.
 You may have had a text from your dentist reminding you of your upcoming appointment; the likelihood is that even though you don’t have them saved as a contact in your phone it would have shown as coming from YourDentistSurgery, or something along those lines.
 That’s because the technology exists for people to be able to send their name along with the message, so that customers know who is texting them.
 This is great news for companies such as dentists and delivery drivers, but unfortunately there is no authentication needed to be able to put any name in that text message, meaning anyone could send a text and put any name that they like.

-Another item on our checklist to recognise phishing, that won’t help us with smishing, is hovering over a link to check where it is actually going – it would be much too easy to accidentally click the link and visit the malicious site!
-Also, in texts the link is more than likely going to be shortened using a url-shortner (looking something like bit.ly/vissensa) so it likely to look dubious even if it’s legitimate.
+Another item on our checklist to recognise phishing, that won’t help us with smishing attacks, is hovering over a link to check where it is actually going – it would be much too easy to accidentally click the link and visit the malicious site!
+Also, in texts the link is more than likely going to be shortened using a url-shortener (looking something like bit.ly/vissensa) so it likely to look dubious even if it’s legitimate.
 So, if there’s no way of us looking at the incoming phone number to see if it’s one we recognise, as we can do with e-mail addresses, what can we look out for in smishing?

 - Are you expecting the text?
 Have you placed an order or made an appointment with the company supposedly texting you?